 Last month I was reading Tim O’Brien’s novel, In The Lake of the Woods, when I was asked to be on a panel as part of IMPACT 2012—a summer festival of performance art in New York City.
 Dedicated to the critical issues of our time, a full week was devoted to shedding light on the challenges facing Veterans and women in America’s political climate.
 I was hoping to attend, but my flight schedule conflicted with the dates.
 The event was enticing, though, especially considering that O’Brien’s book is about a soldier-turned politician, whose career crashes once his involvement in the Mai Lai Massacre is uncovered.
 Halfway into the novel, I began to feel a sense of responsibility to be in NY for the panel, so I shuffled my schedule and was able to make it.
 Along with other Veteran writers and poets, I was asked to read some of my work before a revival of Goliath, a play written by Takeo Rivera and inspired by an atrocity committed by American troops in Iraq.
 Following the performance, the other Vets and I took the stage for a question and answer session.
 I didn’t know what to expect from a New York audience.

-As Everett knows all too well, those dark impulses are born of the internal suffering and conflicts wrought by the experiences of those men and women on the battlefield.
+As Everett knows all too well, those dark impulses are born of the internal suffering and conflicts wrought by their experiences on the battlefield.
 The choices they make—those that challenge their own moral foundation—often haunt them for the rest of their lives.
 As the soldiers in O’Brien’s novels and stories make quite clear, when confronted with the savage realities of war—realities often shielded and sanitized for civilian consumption—a soldier relies on discipline, training and their own moral foundation to guide them.
-But discipline has a way of crumbling all around them in the face of pressures that only those in a war zone can comprehend, leaving them to rely on what they’ve learned along the way.
-And, as Goliath would remind all of us in attendance, the life experiences of a young man in America, coupled with training meant to dehumanize the enemy, often works to erode a soldier’s moral foundation long before they go off to combat.
+But discipline has a way of crumbling all around them in the face of extreme war zone pressures, leaving them to rely on what they’ve learned growing up in our culture.
+As Goliath would remind all of us in attendance, the life experiences of a young man in America, coupled with training meant to dehumanize the enemy, often works to erode a soldier’s moral foundation long before they go off to combat.

 I’d seen a performance of the play a few months before, but like all theater productions, the work is always being tweaked and re-imagined after each performance.
-The writers, directors and actors understand that, unlike many other art forms, theater is a living work, one that lends itself to clearer expression the more it’s performed.
+Theater, unlike many other art forms, is a living work–one that lends itself to clearer expression the more it’s performed.
 I was impressed when I learned that the cast had reached out to the Veteran community in New York to help them understand the difficulties that soldiers face on and off the battlefield.
 The work paid off.
 Alex Mallory, the director, made a few changes since I’d last seen the show, and the new performance was seamless.
 We were all drawn in by the magic of theater, aware that we were somehow a part and privy to something real and honest taking place before us.
 Afterwards, the emotional energy from the performance continued to resonate through the audience as the other Vets and I walked onstage for the Q & A.

-Unlike the era of Vietnam, where members of the armed forces were often looked upon with contempt, today it seems as if most civilians don’t know what to think about us.
+Unlike the Vietnam Era, where members of the armed forces were often looked upon with contempt, today it seems as if most civilians don’t know what to think about us.
 We are a curiosity in some ways, seen from a distance or on TV.
 Boxed up in their mind, they carry an uncertain image of who we are and what we’re all about.
-For the most part, the questions reflected this distance, as if the audience was uncertain of broaching uncomfortable or controversial topics.
+For the most part, their questions reflected this distance, as if the audience was uncertain of broaching uncomfortable or controversial topics.
 With two women on the panel, I thought for sure they’d get asked about the difficulties of being a female in a combat zone, but they didn’t.
 Overall, the questions made me more aware of that great disconnect between the civilian and military cultures in America.
-Maybe they didn’t know exactly what to ask, or considering the delicate nature of the atrocities in Goliath, they were hesitant to examine or try to get behind the motives of those who commit war crimes.
+Maybe they didn’t know exactly what to ask, or considering the delicate nature of the atrocities in Goliath, they were hesitant to examine the motives of those who commit war crimes.